 Using the “error” to build a new identity

-Despite maintaining that her passport’s date of birth was erroneous, Ms. Handa has made extensive use of it.
+Despite maintaining that her passport’s date of birth was an error, Ms. Handa has made extensive use of it.

 She has travelled internationally to the United Kingdom, Schengen countries, Dubai, and Morocco, all on the Ghanaian passport reflecting 1965 as her year of birth.

-She has also opened bank accounts and established new businesses in Ghana, the UK, Austria, and other jurisdictions, all using the same disputed records.
+She has also established new businesses in Ghana, the UK, Austria, and other jurisdictions; all using the same disputed records.

 At Ghana’s Registrar-General’s Department, she amended corporate filings for Gold Crest Refinery, replacing her earlier birth year of 1961—as found on her Indian passport—with 1965, aligning it with her Ghanaian identity documents.